SUNET/cnaas-nms/docs/reporef/index.rst

   Populated from the links database table.

 - bgp_evpn_peers: A list of dictionaries with the keys: "peer_hostname", "peer_infra_lo", "peer_asn".
-  Contains one entry per hostname specified in settings->evpn_spines.
+  Contains one entry per hostname specified in settings->evpn_peers.
 Used to build eBGP peering for EVPN between loopbacks.

 - mgmtdomains: A list of dictionaries with the keys: "ipv4_gw", "vlan", "description", "esi_mac".